ADS-Group-Exercise2/ADS2-Group-Exercise2/README.md

 ## Tools Used

-Please install the **R 4.0+** to run this project and use Latex to knit R Markdown file.
-This is a R-based project and you should first install "rmarkdown", "dplyr", "tidyr" and "ggplot2" package.
+Please install the **R 4.0+** to run this project and use MiKTeX to knit R Markdown file.
+This is a R-based project and you should first install "rmarkdown", "dplyr", "tidyr" and "ggplot2" packages.

 ## Files in Repository